coreybrowndev/coreybrowndev/README.md

 ### What are my hobbies?
 - 🏃 I enjoy any sort of sports
-- ▶️ I do freelance development
+- ▶️ I do some freelance development
 - 🎸 I watch lots of youtube

 <!--